 In contrast, certified ISO 27001 auditors issue a 2-page certification.
 This includes the scope of the business’ ISMS, date of issuance and expiration, and locations of the business’ systems in-scope.

 This certification does not include an in-depth analysis of the system like SOC 2; however, internal reports can be used to improve information security for future audits.

 Fortunately, SOC 2 and ISO 27001 walkthrough the same type of process to get compliant.
 From gap analysis, to control implementation, risk assessment, and audit, the two frameworks are fairly similar–and require many of the same types of controls.

-ISO 27001 certifications are becoming increasingly prevalent.
-It’s a lengthy process that requires specific auditors to execute and issue the certification.
-The timing of the audit can get expensive, particularly if you have to hire two independent auditors for the internal audit and the formal certification audit.
+ISO 27001 certification is a lengthy process that requires specific auditors to execute and issue the certification.
+The audit itself can be expensive, particularly with hiring two independent auditors for the internal audit and the formal certification audit.
 Expect ISO 27001 to be slightly more expensive than a SOC 2 report.